 Outsourcing goods and services is common when undertaking a project because organisations will rarely have the capacity to produce all the project’s requirements internally.
-To source these requirements, third-party vendors and contractors will typically be called upon to present their bids to supply to the organisation.
-Organisations use a request for proposal (RFP) template to call upon the bidders to send in their offers or proposals to initiate the bidding process.
+To source these requirements, third-party vendors and contractors will typically be called upon to present their bids to supply to the organization.
+Organizations use a request for proposal (RFP) template to call upon the bidders to send in their offers or proposals to initiate the bidding process.

 The document specifies the company project requirements that the bidders need to supply.
 This way, the company can select the offers that best meet their needs in terms of quality, quantity, and budget.
-To provide further insight into how a request for proposal template is used, this article will discuss why organisations should use one when undertaking projects.
+To provide further insight into how a request for proposal template is used, this article will discuss why organizations should use one when undertaking projects.

 Request for Proposal

-A request for proposal is a formal document prepared by an organisation specifying a project’s requirements (goods, commodity, asset, or property and services) to urge third-party vendors and contractors to submit their bids/offers according to the spelled-out requirements.
+A request for proposal is a formal document prepared by an organization specifying a project’s requirements (goods, commodity, asset, or property and services) to urge third-party vendors and contractors to submit their bids/offers according to the spelled-out requirements.